 Eco Super Foods helping hands, hearts and funding through team building efforts is greatly appreciated.
 More is to be done.
 However your input Billy Simmonds, has allowed our team to input a further 200hrs in removal of invasive species of Lantana, Bamboo and other non-indigenous plants to be controlled.

 With over 150 acres connected to 720 hectares Gold Coast Conservation, there is still much to do in repairing and protecting these rainforest to dry sclerophyll forest environments.
-Increasing Koala and Native Black Glossy Cockatoo populations as well as native habitats of endangered animals within The Gold Coast hinterland.
+We are focussing on Increasing Koala and Native Black Glossy Cockatoo populations.
+As well as native habitats of endangered animals, insects and planst (flora and fauna) within The Gold Coast hinterland.
+One of the last remnant pockets of rainforest in close proximity to developments.

-Article written by Konrad Lippmann – Adventurer and helper of Conservation projects; Gold Coast 14th November 2018
+Article written by Konrad Lippmann – Adventurer and supporter of Conservation projects; Gold Coast 14th November 2018.